 If it’s more adventure fishing you’re after, strap in and head on a Marlin charter.
 From Durban, fishermen have caught Black Marlin, Striped Marlin, Blue Marlin, and Sailfish.
 Further north in Richards Bay, fishermen have added Short Bill Spear Fish to the list.
 Our warm Indian Ocean offers Deep-sea fishing trips all year round, during any season.
 OUR RECOMMENDATION: There are many deep-sea charter companies, so make sure you book with a reputable and qualified deep-sea charter

 Durban Beach Horse Rides

-Now this is not for the faint hearted!!
-Sky Adventures in KZN offers thrill seekers the chance to tick this one off their bucket list.
-If you want know what it takes: you begin your experience after a 20-minute briefing on the tandem skydive.
+Now, this is not for the faint-hearted!!
+Sky Adventures in KZN offers thrill-seekers the chance to tick this one off their bucket list.
+If you want to know what it takes: you begin your experience after a 20-minute briefing on the tandem skydive.
 Thereafter you accompany a qualified Tandem Master (TM) to 9500 feet above the ground.

 Important Things to Note:

 - Is there an age limit?
 16 is the youngest and if you are under 21 you need your guardian’s signature.
 If you are over 40 you need to state your medical fitness.

 - Is there a weight limit?
 Yes, 100kgs.